Spectra Scope

 thingiverse

-This is a printable light spectrum analyser that's meant to work in conjunction with a smart phone, to take spectral photos of a given light source, and analyse the result.
-I've also included links to 2 python scripts, one is used for batch processing files, the other is the guts of the analysis.
-Additional materials required are a toilet paper roll, a small mirror, mine was a 2" square one from amazon, and a diffraction grating, again purchased from amazon.
-The diffraction grating I used is 1000 lines/mm, deviating from that will shift the diffraction angle relative to wavelength, either up or down depending on your grating.
-The hole of the aperature cover should be covered with a piece of tinfoil, and its backside, including foil, painted with matte black paint.
-Affix the foil in place by skirting the edge with hot glue, pushing down as you go to eliminate any gap.
-Then pierce the foil, near the centre of the hole, with as small a needle as you can find.
-The smaller the hole the more accurate the scope will be.
-Be sure to paint the inside of the aperature and diffraction bodies with matte black paint to mitigate reflections.
-Also, if your taking photos of LED's and other high intensity point sources, a refractory material is recommended to eliminate the pinhole camera effect, and reduce overall intensity.
-I use white semitransparent tissue paper, or a piece of thin white foam held over the pinhole.
-With everything assembled, use a combination of matte black paint and hot glue to seal up any light leaks.
-The analysis takes a vertically oriented spectrum photo, which is a cropped version of the full sized one taken with a smartphone, and sums pixel intensity (calculated using a sum of squares average across RGB values) on a per row basis.
-It then produces a scaled plot of the intensity, overlayed on a rotated version of the spectrum photo.
-This plot can either be viewed directly, or output to a png file (which its set to do by default).
-This analysis seems to be a reasonable estimation of the actual spectral output, but everything should considered in the light of calibration sources.
-I have also included many analysed outputs as proof of my claims of reasonable estimation.
-If anyone has any questions, would like more info, has feedback, etc, feel free to contact me via email at matthew.czyzewski@gmail.com.
-Apologies in advance for the state of my code, Im a messy coder that sucks at commenting. https://drive.google.com/file/d/1Wg28ZWLNL7B1j5UWMwX1IbPlsJFKrySK/view?usp=sharing https://drive.google.com/file/d/1bMGi7A26TfLxaeVlh2hP7gV1-pX6N3PT/view?usp=sharing Required Python Packages mat-plot-lib os PIL (A.K.A Pillow) math
+This is a DIY light spectrum analyzer designed to work in tandem with a smartphone, capturing spectral images of a given light source and analyzing the results.
+Two Python scripts are included: one for batch processing files and another that contains the analysis code.
+To assemble this device, you'll need a toilet paper roll, a small mirror (a 2" square model from Amazon), and a diffraction grating, also obtained from Amazon.
+The diffraction grating I used has 1000 lines/mm, but deviating from this value will alter the diffraction angle relative to wavelength.
+The aperture cover's hole should be covered with tinfoil, and its backside, including the foil, painted with matte black paint.
+Secure the foil in place by applying hot glue around the edges, pressing down firmly to eliminate any gaps.
+Next, pierce the foil near the center of the hole using a small needle.
+The smaller the hole, the more accurate the scope will be.
+To minimize reflections, paint the inside of the aperture and diffraction bodies with matte black paint.
+If you're capturing images of high-intensity point sources like LEDs, consider using a refractory material to eliminate the pinhole camera effect and reduce overall intensity.
+I use white semitransparent tissue paper or a thin piece of white foam held over the pinhole.
+Once assembled, seal any light leaks with a combination of matte black paint and hot glue.
+The analysis takes a vertically oriented spectrum photo, which is a cropped version of the full-sized image captured by your smartphone.
+It sums pixel intensity (calculated using a sum of squares average across RGB values) on a per-row basis and produces a scaled plot of intensity overlaid on a rotated version of the spectrum photo.
+This plot can be viewed directly or output to a PNG file, which is set as the default.
+This analysis appears to provide a reasonable estimation of the actual spectral output, but keep in mind that calibration sources should be considered when interpreting results.
+I've included many analyzed outputs as proof of my claims.
+If you have any questions, need more information, or would like to provide feedback, feel free to contact me at matthew.czyzewski@gmail.com.
+Please excuse the state of my code; I'm a messy coder who struggles with commenting.
+Required Python packages include matplotlib, os, PIL (also known as Pillow), and math.

 Download Model from thingiverse